February 5, 2016

 40. Pat Dean | Starter | DOB: 5/89 | Throws: Left | Draft: 2010-3 YEAR LV G GS ERA IP H HR SO BB 2013 AA 22 22 4.68 125.0 151 12 61 17 AAA 6 6 2.02 40.0 38 0 22 5 2014 AA 26 26 4.81 144.0 192 20 83 31 2015 AAA 27 27 2.82 179.0 170 10 98 36

-Pat Dean was the Twins' third-round draft pick in 2010 out of the University of Kentucky, but after posting a 4.30 ERA in 600 innings through his first five pro seasons he appeared to have little chance of reaching the big leagues.
-Dean changed that last season at Triple-A by throwing 179 innings with a 2.82 ERA, which convinced the Twins to add him to the 40-man roster for the first time at age 26.
+Pat Dean was the Twins' third-round draft pick in 2010 out of Boston College, but after posting a 4.30 ERA in 600 innings through his first five pro seasons he appeared to have little chance of reaching the big leagues.
+Dean changed that last season at Triple-A Rochester by throwing 179 innings with a 2.82 ERA, which convinced the Twins to add him to the 40-man roster for the first time at age 26.

 Unfortunately a deeper look at Dean's performance shows that not much actually changed.
 He managed just 4.9 strikeouts per nine innings, which is an absurdly low total and worse than his career mark of 5.3.
 He allowed just 10 homers in 715 plate appearances, but that screams fluke given that Dean has always been a fly-ball pitcher.
 There's no doubting that he had a nice 2015 season, but there's also no real reason to be optimistic about his future.